Invasion of Banu Nadir: Reason for attack

-Analysis

-William Montgomery Watt mentions multiple possible reasons for the expulsion of the Banu Nadir in the foreword of the translation of the seventh volume of al-Tabari's History of the Prophets and Kings.
-First, the underlying reason for the expulsion of the Banu Nadir was the same as that of the Banu Qaynuqa, namely Jewish criticisms and hostility towards Muhammad and Islam fueling suspicion among ordinary Muslims, keeping in mind that the attack came weeks after the Muslim loss of life in Al Raji and Bir Maona.
-Second, some members of Banu Nadir wanting to kill Muhammad, but Watt suggests that it is possible that this allegations was an excuse to justify the attack, adding that even if true, this was not the fundamental reason for the attack.
-Third, a chief of Banu Nadir gave information to Abu Sufyan during the barley-meal raid in 624.

 Invasion of Banu Nadir

 According to The Sealed Nectar, the Muslims made the decisive decisions of taking up arms whatever turn the consequences could assume.
-When the Muhammad received the reply of Huyai bin Akhtab he said: "God is Greatest, God is Greatest." and his Companions repeated after him.
+When Muhammad received the reply of Huyai bin Akhtab he said: "God is Greatest, God is Greatest." and his companions repeated after him.
 Then he set out to fight them after appointing Ibn Umm Maktum to dispose the affairs of Madinah during his absence.
 The standard was entrusted to ‘Ali bin Abi Talib.
 He laid siege to their forts for six nights — in another version, fifteen.
 Banu Nadeer resorted to their castles, mounted them and started shooting arrows and pelting stones at the Muslims enjoying the strategic advantage that their thick fields of palm trees provided.
 The Muslims were therefore ordered to burn those trees.
 In this respect, a Quranic Verse was revealed: